Hi |

 Point - One tuft of pile.

-Polyester - Synthetic fiber most often used in staple spun yarns.
+Polyester - Synthetic fibre most often used in staple spun yarns.

-Polypropylene - Polypropylene or Olefin fibers are petroleum-based synthetic materials derived from propylene and ethylene gases.
-The fiber is characterized by its resistance to moisture.
-It is often heat-set to guarantee vibrant color, long lasting beauty and easy maintenance.
+Polypropylene - Polypropylene or Olefin fibres are petroleum-based synthetic materials derived from propylene and ethylene gases.
+The fibre is characterised by its resistance to moisture.
+It is often heat-set to guarantee vibrant colour, long lasting beauty and easy maintenance.
 It is quick drying and mildew, soil and stain resistant.
-Its fibers have the lowest density of all manufactured fibers giving olefin textiles a very lightweight quality.
+Its fibres have the lowest density of all manufactured fibres giving olefin textiles a very lightweight quality.

 Primary Backing - Backing in a tufted carpet into which the tufts are inserted.
 The backing is then bonded with latex on its back side to hold the tufts in place.